Mother's Day (United States): Traditions

 Traditions on Mother's Day include churchgoing, the distribution of carnations, and family dinners.
-Mother’s Day is the third largest holiday in the United States for sending cards.
+Mother's Day is the third largest holiday in the United States for sending cards.
 According to the greeting card industry, it is estimated that more than 50 percent of American households send greeting cards on this holiday.
 The holiday has been heavily commercialized by advertisers and retailers, and has been criticized by some as a Hallmark Holiday.

 Carnations

-Carnations have come to represent Mother's Day since Anna Jarvis delivered 500 of them at the first celebration in 1908.
+Carnations have come to represent Mother's Day since Anna Jarvis delivered 500 at the first celebration in 1908.
 Many religious services held later adopted the custom of giving away carnations.
 This also started the custom of wearing a carnation on Mother's Day.
-The founder, Anna Jarvis, chose the carnation because it was the favorite flower of her mother.
+The founder, Anna Jarvis, chose the carnation because it was her mother's favorite flower.
 In part due to the shortage of white carnations, and in part due to the efforts to expand the sales of more types of flowers in Mother's Day, florists invented the idea of wearing a pink carnation if your mother was living, or a white one if she was dead; this was tirelessly promoted until it made its way into the popular observations at churches.
 Other less traditional flower options may include roses, a live blooming plant, flower leis, or a bouquet of a variety of different flowers.

 Commercialization

-The commercialization of U.S. holidays began very early, and only nine years after the first official Mother's Day it had become so rampant that Anna Jarvis herself became a major opponent of what the holiday had become, spending all her inheritance and the rest of her life fighting what she saw as an abuse of the celebration.
+The commercialization of U.S. holidays began very early.
+Only nine years after the first official Mother's Day, it had become so rampant that Anna Jarvis herself became a prominent opponent of what the holiday had become, spending all her inheritance and the rest of her life fighting what she saw as an abuse of the celebration.
 She decried the practice of purchasing greeting cards, which she saw as a sign of being too lazy to write a personal letter.
 She was arrested in 1948 for disturbing the peace while protesting against the commercialization of Mother's Day, and she finally said that she "...wished she would have never started the day because it became so out of control ..."
 She died later that year.

 Mother's Day is now one of the most commercially successful American occasions, having become the most popular day of the year to dine out at a restaurant in the United States and generating a significant portion of the U.S. jewelry industry's annual revenue, from custom gifts like mother's rings.
 Americans spend approximately $2.6 billion on flowers, $1.53 billion on pampering gifts—like spa treatments—and another $68 million on greeting cards.

-It has been suggested that commercialization has ensured that the holiday has continued, while other holidays from the same time, such as Children's Day and Temperance Sunday, are no longer celebrated.
+It has been suggested that commercialization has ensured that the holiday has continued.
+In contrast, other holidays from the same time, such as Children's Day and Temperance Sunday, are no longer celebrated.